Flo Perry

 Florence Perry (born 1992) is a British illustrator and writer, based in East London.

 Biography

 Perry's parents are Sir Grayson Perry and Lady Perry.
 She grew up in North London.
-She came out as a lesbian at age 15, later saying she was bisexual.
+She came out as a lesbian at the age of 15, later saying she was bisexual.
 She studied chemistry at Durham University and after graduating worked as an editor at BuzzFeed.
 Perry wrote and illustrated the book How to Have Feminist Sex (2019).
+Perry also illustrated Couch Fiction, a graphic novel on psychotherapy by her mother, Philippa Perry.
 She now lives in East London.